pranavg18/Nexus-App/README.md

 - Retrieve chat history
 - Message timestamps
 - Delete a specific message for everyone
-- Clear chat only for yourself (WhatsApp's "delete for me")
+- Clear chat only for yourself

 ### Group Chat
 - Create groups